The Counseling Center is accredited by the International Association of Counseling Services (IACS).

 - Brief therapy experience.
-Because the Counseling Center operates primarily within a brief counseling model, the highest ratings are given to applicants who have demonstrated practicum experience working within a brief therapy model.
+Because the Counseling and Wellness Center operates primarily within a brief counseling model, the highest ratings are given to applicants who have demonstrated practicum experience working within a brief therapy model.
 Second ratings are given to applicants who may lack practicum experience but express a desire to gain experience using a brief therapy model.
 The lowest rating is given to applicants who demonstrate neither practicum experience, nor interest.

 - Outreach experience.
-Outreach programming, particularly to underserved populations has become a major point of emphasis for the Counseling Center.
+Outreach programming, particularly to underserved populations has become a major point of emphasis for the Counseling and Wellness Center.
 Highest ratings are given to applicants who have demonstrated experience developing and providing outreach programming.
 Second ratings are given to applicants who have provided (not developed) programming.
 Third ratings are given to those who lack experience, but express interest in gaining experience in this domain.
 The lowest rating is given to applicants with neither experience nor expressed interest.

 - Demonstrated breadth in clinical caseload/clientele.
-The Counseling Center serves students from a variety of backgrounds, with a variety of identities, and presenting with a variety of clinical issues.
+The Counseling and Wellness Center serves students from a variety of backgrounds, with a variety of identities, and presenting with a variety of clinical issues.
 Highest ratings are given to applicants who have seen more than 30 unique individual clients.
 Second ratings are given to applicants who have seen 15-30 unique individual clients, and the lowest rating is given to applicants who have seen less than 15 unique individual clients.

 - Demonstrated group counseling experience.
 Group counseling is often the preferred mode of treatment, and all interns will be expected to co-facilitate at least one group.
 The highest ratings are given to applicants who have led/co-facilitated and developed a counseling group.
 Second ratings are given to applicants who have led or co-facilitated (but not developed) a group.
 Third ratings are given to applicants who have served as a process observer.
 Lowest ratings are for applicants who do not have any type of demonstrated group counseling experience.

 - Demonstrated strong communication skills.
-The highest ratings are given to applicants who clearly demonstrate, in the cover letter, knowledge about WWU and the Counseling Center; who address all prompts in the AAPI required essays; and who write in a grammatically correct manner with minimal errors.
+The highest ratings are given to applicants who clearly demonstrate, in the cover letter, knowledge about WWU and the Counseling and Wellness Center; who address all prompts in the AAPI required essays; and who write in a grammatically correct manner with minimal errors.
 Lower ratings are given to applicants meeting one or two of these criteria.
 Lowest ratings are given to applicants meeting none of the criteria.